openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 for each user claim.

-If supported by the Credential format, the Credential Issuer SHOULD provide the End-User with the options to choose which claims are selectively disclosable.
+If supported by the Credential format, the Credential Issuer SHOULD provide the End-User with the option to choose which claims are selectively disclosable.

 ## Storage of the Credentials

-To prevent a leak of signed End-User data, which risks revealing private data of End-Users to third parties Systems implementing this specifications SHOULD be designed to minimize the amount of End-User data that is stored.
-All involved parties SHOULD store Verifiable Credentias containing privacy-sensitive data only for as long as needed, including in log files.
+To prevent a leak of signed End-User data, which risks revealing private data of End-Users to third parties, systems implementing this specifications SHOULD be designed to minimize the amount of End-User data that is stored.
+All involved parties SHOULD store Verifiable Credentials containing privacy-sensitive data only for as long as needed, including in log files.

 After Issuance, Credential Issuers SHOULD NOT store the Issuer-signed Credentials if they